ml-cube/ml3-platform-docs/md-docs/user_guide/data.md

 The reason why it is not possible to upload the model's predictions in historical data of supervised tasks is that they may contain the training bias of the model.
 On the other hand, in RAG tasks there is no target or training dataset.

+!!! warning
+    There is only one limitation to upload historical data: the __production boundary__.
+    Model data reference defines a rigid boundary separating historical and production data.
+    This boundary is defined as the last sample timestamp of the reference data.
+    After the model data reference is defined, it is no longer possible to upload historical data that are more recent than that date.
+    Indeed, data with sample timestamps higher than the production boundary are considered production data and no longer historical.

 ??? code-block "SDK Example"

     You can upload historical data as follow: